 When you communicate with your employees properly, they become engaged.
 Subsequently, your engaged employees will be hugely supportive of your organisation and its values and goals.
 When employees aren’t engaged, they’ll be actively resistant to change and are likely to suffer from poor performance and maybe even search for jobs elsewhere.

-Aon Hewitt found that only 25% of employees feel that their organisation is effective at managing change.
-Here are some tips to ensure you can effectively implement and manage change in the workplace…
+Our research identified that 43% of employees do not think that their organisation is prepared to effectively manage change.
+Here are some tips to ensure you can effectively implement and manage change in the workplace.

 6 essential steps to implement change in the workplace

 As the saying goes, if you fail to prepare, you prepare to fail.
-McKinsey and company found that only 33% of respondents said that their organisation has a clear process for developing and executing change initiatives.
-When implementing changes in the workplace, these are essential for transformational success:
+When implementing change in the workplace, these are essential for transformational success:

 1. Stakeholder impact assessment

 If you really want change to work, ownership and commitment from all levels of the business is essential for a positive outcome.
-Doing this ensures your employees feel included, considered and allows for any conflicts of interest to be discussed before anything is actually implemented.
+Doing this ensures your employees feel included in the decisions around the change, and allows for any conflicts or concerns to be discussed before actually implementing change in the workplace.
 Employee voice is crucial in this process.

-Once you have your stakeholders identified you need to be able to send messages to all the necessary groups.
-Oak’s curated content system is the ideal solution , allowing you to segment and target your audiences with specific messaging that’s tailored and relevant to them.
+Once you have identified your stakeholders, you need to be able to communicate relevant messages to each of the necessary groups.
+Oak’s personalised feed is the ideal solution, allowing you to segment and target your audiences with specific messaging that’s tailored and relevant to them.

-How: Identify your stakeholders and how to communicate with them effectively using our Stakeholder Impact Assessment template.
-Having this enables you to have a clear understanding of your different audiences, how they’re affected and the best ways to guide them through change.
+How: Identify your stakeholders and how to communicate with them effectively.
+Understanding this enables you to have a clear picture of your different audiences, how they’re affected and the best ways to guide them through change.

 2. Define clear outcomes

-We found that 38% of UK employees say, a fear of the unknown would make them resistant to change, similarly 39% said a lack of awareness would also make them resistant to change.
-You need to clearly define the change process.
+We found that 38% of UK employees say a fear of the unknown would make them resistant to change, similarly 39% said a lack of awareness would also make them resistant to change.
+The key is to clearly define the change process.

-How: Decide on timelines, outcomes, the impact of change and the benefits that the change will bring.
+How: Decide on timelines, outcomes, the impact of change and the benefits that implementing change in the workplace will bring.
 This gives your workforce a clear picture of why the change is happening and why it’s for the better.
 Internal communicators must use this opportunity to curate a positive vision around change, with clear steps for each team so people aren’t left with ambiguity and anxiety around change.

 3. Encourage employee input

-23% of UK employees say exclusion from change-related decisions would make them resistant to change.
-Including your employees' opinions from the start will help raise awareness across teams, bring people together about the change and ensure employee voice is prioritised.
-All of this will help create a more positive outlook on the change as employees will feel like they’re in control and part of the journey.
+Our research identified that 23% of UK employees said exclusion from change-related decisions would make them resistant to said change.
+Including your employees' opinions from the start will help to raise awareness of the plans and ensure employee voice is prioritised.
+All of this will create a more positive outlook on the change as employees will feel like they’re in control and part of the journey.

-How: Utilise features like Pulse Surveys & Polls where employees can give feedback and raise any issues or suggestions.
-Create a hub for the specific change process you’re going through to post updates and allow two-way conversation throughout.
+How: Utilise features like pulse surveys and polls where employees can provide honest feedback and raise any issues or suggestions.
+Create a community Hub for the specific change process you’re going through, where project leads can post updates and allow two-way conversation throughout.

 4. Communicate regularly throughout

 Only 36% of employees think change is communicated well in their organisation.
-If you don’t communicate change properly within your organisation you open the doors to rumour mills, spreading misinformation and the truth getting lost and diluted.
+If you don’t communicate change effectively, you open the doors to rumour mills, spreading misinformation and the truth getting lost and diluted.

 5. Celebrate achievements